It’s 10:13 pm & We’re Always Open.

 Official resources (government and program references)

 Disclosure: This page provides general information, not tax advice.
 Eligibility depends on IRS rules, state program requirements, and your specific project details.
+For tax questions, consult a qualified tax professional.

 Heat Pump and Boiler Tax Credits & Rebates FAQ (2026)